 $18 / 250 ml

-If it were not for sites like Japanese Taste, good luck finding this product available anywhere else.
+If it were not for sites like Japanese Taste, good luck finding this product available anywhere else (unless you are in SoCal, then I recommend you hit up Nijiya market which sells the JAS organic version).

 Teraoka is one of their featured product partners.